Civil Litigation Process

 Each litigation journey is unique, with distinct phases such as negotiation, discovery, settlement, or trial.

-We start with a thorough consultation to understand your situation and evaluate any potential claims.
-We’ll gather key information and consult experts if needed.
-If there’s an opportunity to resolve the issue early without a full trial, we’ll explore that to save you time and expense.
+We start with a thorough consultation to understand your situation and evaluate any potential claims, gathering key information and consulting experts if needed.
+If there’s an opportunity to resolve the issue early without a full trial, we’ll explore that option with you.

-If an early settlement isn’t possible, we officially begin the lawsuit by filing a complaint in a Massachusetts court.
+If an early settlement isn’t possible, we begin the lawsuit by filing a complaint in state or federal court.
 The defendant will then respond (typically with an answer or a motion to dismiss, sometimes with counterclaims).
 During this phase, we also attend case management conferences to set the schedule and procedures for moving the case forward.

 Both sides exchange evidence and information related to the case.
-This phase includes sharing documents, answering written questions under oath (interrogatories), and taking depositions (interviews under oath).
-We may also work with expert witnesses to provide specialized opinions, especially in complex cases (for example, a product liability or environmental lawsuit).
+This phase includes sharing documents, responding to interrogatories (formal written questions), and taking depositions (interviews under oath).
+We may also work with expert witnesses to provide specialized opinions, especially in complex cases (for example, product liability, environmental, or securities matters).

 After gathering evidence in discovery, we enter formal negotiations with the opposing party.
-Reaching a settlement at this stage can save considerable time and cost compared to going to trial, while still achieving a fair result for you.
+Settling at this stage can save significant time and cost compared to going to trial.
+We advocate for terms that serve your interests.

 If the case doesn’t settle, we proceed to trial.
 Our attorneys present your case in court, introducing evidence, questioning witnesses, and making arguments on your behalf.
 At the end of the trial, a judge or jury will deliver a verdict (the final decision on your case).

-After a verdict or judgment, we work to ensure its terms are fulfilled.
-This might involve collecting any compensation awarded to you or taking steps to enforce the court’s decision.
-If an appeal or further legal action is necessary, we continue to represent your interests through those additional proceedings.
+After a verdict or judgment, our attention turns to fulfilling its terms.
+This may involve collecting any compensation awarded to you or taking steps to enforce the court’s decision.
+If an appeal or further legal action is necessary, we can continue to represent you through those proceedings.

 Frequently Asked Questions